permaweb/ao-cookbook/src/tutorials/begin/index.md

 # Begin: An Interactive Tutorial

-In this tutorial series, you'll walk through an interactive steps that will help you deepen your knowledge and understanding of the aos environment.
+In this tutorial series, you'll walk through interactive steps that will help you deepen your knowledge and understanding of the aos environment.

 ::: info